 In a YouTube video, seen here, Glenn Beck talks to the National Shooting Sports Foundation (NSSF) about communications they have had with both Winchester and members of Congress about the Department of the Army asking Winchester to stop selling its excess ammunition to the public, specifically from the Lake City Ammo Plant.
-For those of you who don’t know, every few years, a different manufacturer gets the contract to operate the Lake City Plant, which manufactures the majority of small arms ammunition for the United States government, and in exchange that manufacturer can sell the excess not contracted by the government to the public to fun expansion and provide profit for the rounds.
+For those of you who don’t know, every few years, a different manufacturer gets the contract to operate the Lake City Plant, which manufactures the majority of small arms ammunition for the United States government, and in exchange that manufacturer can sell the excess not contracted by the government to the public to fund expansion and provide profit for the rounds.
 This is done for several reasons, but the main one is that it allows for the capacity and capability of the plant to rapidly expand the output for wartime needs.
-If the civilian sales are dropped, it is a 30-40% of production capability that is taken away and takes time to rebuild, valuable time if in wartime.
+If the civilian sales are dropped, it is 30-40% of production capability is taken away, and takes time to rebuild, valuable time if in wartime.

 I do want to point out that I am no fan of the NSSF after I helped to break the news of them supporting Red Flag Laws as I wrote about here, and I can’t confirm this isn’t a ploy to get us to forget about their questionable steadfastness.
-From the sounds of it Winchester blew them off and stated that it was a violation of their contract, but I would expect that the next contract to be amended in a way that addresses this “request”.
+From the sounds of it, Winchester blew them off and stated that it was a violation of their contract, but I would expect that the next contract to be amended in a way that addresses this “request”.

-Also be sure to check out JM4 Tactical for your holster & coffee needs!
+Also, be sure to check out JM4 Tactical for your holster & coffee needs!

 Author: Ian Bolser